Operator NotesWorkflow Redesign

 One action this week

-For your most important repo, write a one-page operating brief: purpose, owners, source-of-truth files, validation, deployment, and approval boundaries.
+For your most important repo, write a one-page operating brief: purpose, owners, source-of-truth files, validation, deployment path, approval boundaries, and where the next operator should log decisions.